roboscienceorg/book/source/Manipulators/Math.rst

 .. math:: x' = T_1x

+We can think of the new point :math:`x'` as movement of the original point :math:`x`.
+This can be repeated.
+Apply
-In essense, the fixed frame views the point as in motion.
-Now apply another transformation :math:`T_2` to the new point :math:`x'`:
+another transformation :math:`T_2` to the new point :math:`x'`:

 .. math:: x" = T_2x' = T_2(x') = T_2(T_1x) = T_2T_1x

 Note that each transform was done with respect to the fixed frame.

-| Again, begin with a point :math:`x` in space.
-If we view the
-  transformation, :math:`T` from the perspective of the point (which will be fixed), then it appears that the "fixed" frame is moving
+Again, begin with a point :math:`x` in space.
+If we view the transformation, :math:`T` from the perspective of the point (which will be fixed), then it appears that the "fixed" frame is moving AND that the motion is in the *opposite* direction of the fixed frame transformation.
-| AND
-| that the motion is in the *opposite* direction of the fixed frame
-  transformation.
 Opposite here would be the inverse transformation:
 :math:`T^{-1}`.
 Thus combined transformations from the point’s “point of view”:

   .. math:: T^{-1} = T_2^{-1}T_1^{-1}, \quad \mbox{or}\quad T = \left(T_2^{-1} T_1^{-1} \right)^{-1}

 .. math:: T = T_1T_2

-Reverse order.
+This places the list of operations in reverse order.
 Successive transformations relative to the global frame are left
 multiplied: